curl/everything-curl/http-requests.md

 request target in ways that the URL doesn't really allow.
 For example, the HTTP OPTIONS method has a specially define request target for magic that concerns *the server* and not a specific path, and it uses `*` for that.
 Yes, a single asterisk.
-There's no way to specicy a URL for this, so if you want to pass a single asterisk in the request target to a server, like for OPTIONS, you have to do it like this:
+There's no way to specify a URL for this, so if you want to pass a single asterisk in the request target to a server, like for OPTIONS, you have to do it like this: